Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 These instructions assume the following:

-* ServiceControl has installed and is listening on `http://localhost:33333/api`
+* ServiceControl has installed and is listening on `http://localhost:33333/api`.
-* ServicePulse has been installed
+* ServicePulse has been installed.

 ## Basic Setup

 Steps

-1. Create folder for ServicePulse files
+1. Create folder for ServicePulse files.
-1. Extract ServicePulse files
+1. Extract ServicePulse files.
-1. Disable/Remove ServicePulse
+1. Disable/Remove ServicePulse.
-1. Remove `netsh` url restriction
+1. Remove `netsh` url restriction.
-1. Create ServicePulse website in IIS
+1. Create ServicePulse website in IIS.
-1. Refer to ServicePulse folder
+1. Refer to ServicePulse folder.

 [ServicePulse](introduction-and-installing-servicepulse.md), by default, is installed as a Windows Service that will self-host the ServicePulse web application.